Product Questions & Ordering

 How do continuous baffles work?

-Every bag in the ExtremeLite line and most in the Microfiber line have continuous baffles.
+Most bags in the ExtremeLite line and most down sleeping bags rated zero F and above have continuous baffles.
 This means the chamber on the top and bottom of the bag are connected and down can be moved throughout.
 On a warm night slide down below you for less insulation, and on a cold night slide more to the top for warmer sleep!

 How accurate are Western Mountaineering temperature ratings?
 Do you use EN rating?